Pfern/TtT-in-Portugal-2016/TtT_session_1.md

 **Instructional strategies that collectively address all seven principles (P1-P7)**:

 - **Strategy S1**: Collect data about students and use it to design instruction (P1,P3).
-- **Strategy S2**: Be explicit aboyt your learning goals, learning objectives and expecations (P3, P5, P6).
+- **Strategy S2**: Be explicit about your learning goals, learning objectives and expecations (P3, P5, P6).
 Make your learning foals challenging but attainable by most of the learners in your course.
 Write detailed learning outcomes that spell out what the learners should be able to do (define, explain, calculate, model, critique, design,...) if they have aquired the knowledge and skills you are trying to help them to develop, and share your objectives with the learners.
 - **Strategy S3**: Scaffold complex tasks (P2-P7).
 Teach and test at a level that is challenging but not too far abouve the learners' current klnowledge and skill levels.
 - **Strategy S4**: Help learners learn to funcion like experts (P2, P4, P7).
 Have learners formulate solution strategies before beginning to work on new problems, and when they complete assignments have them reflect on what they learned and what they will do differently in the future.
 - **Strategy S5**: Establish a supportive class climate (P3, P6).
 Learn and use learners' names and encourage them to interact with you in and out the course.
 Collect anonymous learner feedback and investigate and respond to any complaints related to class climate.

 **See also**: [Brent R and Felder RM (2011)](docs/how_learning_works_thoughts.pdf)